ryao/gemini-chat/README.md

 pip install google-generativeai flask
 ```

+Either `export GEMINI_CHAT_API_KEY=YOUR_API_KEY` or
+`echo YOUR_API_KEY > ${HOME}/.gemini-chat-api-key`, replacing `YOUR_API_KEY`
+with your gemini API key.
+The former will need to be done before future
+sessions while the latter will persist across sessions.
+The environment
+variable takes precedence over the key file.

-Edit the app.py to replace `YOUR_API_KEY` with your gemini API key.
-If you do not have one, you may get one at:
+If you do not have an API key, you may get one at:

 https://makersuite.google.com/app/apikey